 A country’s economic structure generally develops from the primary to the secondary sector and then towards the tertiary sector.
 In its early stages, the economy is traditional and relies heavily on the primary sector.

-Later, when the economy developed, and industrialization took place, the secondary sector began to take on a more significant role.
+Later, as the economy developed and industrialization took place, the secondary sector began to take on a more significant role.
 New factories were established to process raw materials from the primary sector.
-Rapid growth in the secondary sector then spurred the service sector – such as trade, transportation, and financial services – to grow.
+Rapid growth in the secondary sector then spurred the growth of the service sector—such as trade, transportation, and financial services.

-Finally, when it becomes a developed country, the economy relies more and more on the service sector.
+Finally, when a country becomes a developed country, its economy relies more and more on the service sector.
 Developed countries like the United States are now relying more on services and starting to outsource their production to countries with low wages or close to raw materials.
 They can exploit the tertiary and quaternary sectors as significant contributors to their output and employment.

 Businesses like Apple and Samsung are establishing themselves to operate in the service sector.
 They then outsourced their production activities to other manufacturers, such as Foxconn.